oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/6-review-bootstrap-and-javascript/review-bootstrap-and-javascript.md

       1. ![Order form action](images/order-form-action.png)

           Here you will notice, that once the form is submitted, `@app.route('result')` is triggered.
 Recall on the `app.py` file that this route accepts both `POST` and `GET` methods (aka "requests").
-The function included in `@app.route('result')`, has an ORDS endpoint, which expects a json payload.
+The function included in `@app.route('result')`, has an ORDS endpoint, which expects a JSON payload.
 After receiving this `POST` request, the related table will be updated to include a customer's order information.

       2.  ![Price and description JavaScript functions](images/order-form-get-price-get-description.png)